This is my recipe for starting up a new Rackspace Cloud Server and getting it set up for hosting Ruby on Rails applications.

 Once this finishes, you will see a lot of instructions for setting up rvm as well as a nice “Thank you” from Wayne.

 rvm automatically creates a file called .bash_profile in our home directory.
-This causes bash to skip loading the regular .profile.
+This causes bash to skip loading

 The only thing in .bash_profile is rvm configuration, so let’s just delete it…